maddie480/RandomBackendStuff/src/timezone-bot/README.md

 This bot **requires the Manage Roles permission** as it creates, deletes and updates timezone roles itself as needed.
 No other permission is required.

 [Invite to your server](https://discord.com/oauth2/authorize?client_id=806514800045064213&scope=bot%20applications.commands&permissions=268435456)

+_Note that this is the source code for the "with roles" variant of the Timezone Bot.
+The "without roles" variant does not require a bot user to work, and is part of [the max480-random-stuff.appspot.com website](https://github.com/max4805/RandomStuffWebsite/tree/main/src/main/java/com/max480/randomstuff/gae/discord/timezonebot)._